jleppert/xgettext-dust/README.md

 	{@i18n singular="Hello, {first_name}, you have one message." plural="Hello, {first_name}, you have {message_count} messages!"/}

-And then output the corresponding POT file template, for use in Gettext translation workflows:
+And then output the corresponding [POT file](http://www.icanlocalize.com/site/tutorials/how-to-translate-with-gettext-po-and-pot-files/), for use in Gettext translation workflows:

 	#: examples/basic2.dust:10
 	msgid "Hello, {first_name}, you have one message."